exercism/jq/exercises/concept/vehicle-purchase/.docs/instructions.md

 You evaluate your options of available vehicles.
 You manage to narrow it down to two options but you need help making the final decision.
-For that implement the function `choose_vehicle` that takes an array of two vehicles as input and returns a decision that includes the option that comes first in dictionary order.
+Implement the function `choose_vehicle` that takes an array of two vehicles as input and returns a decision, which is the option that comes first in dictionary order.

 ```jq
 ["Wuling Hongguang", "Toyota Corolla"] | choose_vehicle